onevcat/check-lfs/README.md

 ## Usage

 Just run `check-lfs` inside your repo's folder (under git).
 It compares a branch (usually the branch you are working on) to a base branch (usually the `master` branch).
-If there are any binary files committed, it gives an error.

 ```
 USAGE: check-lfs [<current-branch>] [<base-branch>]